Mt. Edith Cavell Rock Climbing

 This peak is close to Jasper, follow the paved Mt.
 Edith Cavell Road to a parking lot at 5800 feet.
 Here the peak soars over 5000 above you.
 A nice short hike leads from here to Cavell Meadows, with spectacular views of the North Face.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Mt.
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Mt.
 Edith Cavell: